JorgeDFR/3d_lidar_slam_benchmark_at_iilab/doc/install/slam_algorithms/install_aloam.md

 This guide provides step-by-step instructions to install A-LOAM from source on Ubuntu 20.04.

 A-LOAM is an Advanced implementation of LOAM (J. Zhang and S. Singh.
-LOAM: Lidar Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.
+LOAM: LiDAR Odometry and Mapping in Real-time), which uses Eigen and Ceres Solver to simplify code structure.

 - **Official Documentation**:
   - [LOAM GitHub Repository](https://github.com/laboshinl/loam_velodyne)